prpaxson/magcanicaNonLinearOptimizationProject/README.rst

     * Design function ``f(x,y,z,p)`` where ``x``, ``y``, and ``z`` are independent variables to be fitted using a vector of coefficients/weights ``p=[p[0], p[1],...]`` to minimize ``||v-f(x,y,z,p)||``

-For demonstrating a simple example of how these three python files interact, please review the top sections of code for an example of a class under ``core.py`` which initializes by calling several methods under the class which utilize several ``helper.py`` functions one of which calls a mathematical function from ``functions.py``

 Any reports generated for analysis, documentation, or similar should be placed under ``\\docs\\``.

 Any images generated for analysis, documentation, or similar should be placed under ``\\img\\``.